 - 9.1.
 To enable WDC to make an informed assessment of the operation of the WDCHL and its investment in WDCHL, any information that would normally be supplied to a controlling private shareholder will be made available.
 In addition, WDCHL will meet all the requirements for information disclosure in the relevant legislation. - 9.2.
 The Board will report on the activities and progress of WDCHL in accordance with the WDC CCO Director Appointment and Remuneration Policy 2019.
-This includes a quarterly activity report and a verbal update in February, May, September and December.
+This includes a quarterly activity report and a verbal update, usually in February, May, September and December.
 The verbal update would also include a tabled financial report.
-Once in place WDCHL will report against its Treasury Policy limits and debt covenants.

 - 9.3.
 A half yearly report in accordance with Section 66 (Half-yearly report) and Section 71 (Protection from disclosure of sensitive information) of the Local Government Act 2002 will be provided to WDC.
-The report will contain the following financial information: - (a) a statement of financial position as at the end of the period - (b) a statement of comprehensive income for the period. - 9.4.
-By 30 September each year the Board will deliver to WDC and make available to the public an audited Annual Report prepared in accordance with generally accepted accounting practice and the Local Government Act 2002. - 9.5.
+The report will contain the following financial information: - 9.3.1. a statement of financial position as at the end of the period - 9.3.2. a statement of comprehensive income for the period. - 9.4.
+By 30 September each year, provided audited financial statements are available, the Board will deliver to WDC and make available to the public an audited Annual Report prepared in accordance with generally accepted accounting practice and the Local Government Act 2002. - 9.5.
 WDCHL will provide to WDC's Risk & Assurance Committee an annual update to its risk register. - 9.6.
 WDCHL will report to WDC on a regular basis as set out in the WDC Council Controlled Organisations Governance Manual